-You might have heard the terminology Tramp service or Tramper or Tramp vessel and also the terminology Liner Service..
+You might have heard of the terminology Tramp service or Tramper or Tramp vessel and also about the terminology Liner Service..
 What is the difference between the two..??

-Example : A ship that arrives at Durban from Korea to discharge cargo might carry some other cargo from Durban to the Oakland in the West Coast of USA which in an entirely different direction..
-From Oakland say for example it could carry some cargo and go to Bremerhaven..
+Example : A ship that arrives at Durban from Korea to discharge cargo might carry some other cargo from Durban to the Oakland in the West Coast of USA which is in an entirely different direction..
+From Oakland, it could carry some cargo to Bremerhaven..